Get Custom Training

 Example:

-For plans, the assistant flags mushy goals and unowned risks, suggests sharper outcomes, and reminds you to include the one graph stakeholders always ask for.
+When reviewing plans, the assistant flags vague goals and unowned risks.
+It suggests sharper outcomes and reminds users to include a key metric that stakeholders expect to see.

 Fairness and Consistency